StevenHo1394/AI_horse_prediction/README.md

           So, we should bet on horses with expected finish positions = 1/2/3 on Win/Place/Quinella/Quinella Place/Trio; and bet on "first four" or "Quartet" for horses with expected finish positions = 1/2/3/4.

-  More:
+  Future planning:
-          This is an ongoing project and will be updated from time to time.
-(Latest upate on 2021/09/11 for new season 2021-2022)
+          This is an ongoing project and the model and/or dataset will be updated from time to time.
+(Latest upate on 2021/09/12 for new season 2021-2022)

+  Disclaimer:

+          This model is regarded as an ongoing project of the author's interest and as a demonstration of deep learning usage.
+The author will not be responsible for any loss of investment that is caused directly/indirectly by this project.

 Accuracy:
 =================